 What is the difference between indica and sativa?

-Scientifically (and legally), there is no difference between indica and sativa.
+Scientifically (and legally), there is no difference between Indica and Sativa cannabis plants.
+And all cannabis plants are considered to be Cannabis Sativa L..

 There are a multitude of different growth-patterns, qualities and effects within the ‘spectrum’ of cannabis.